-For those not familiar with the term, the idea of omnichannel payments is simply that of a company accepting payments in a variety of ways.
-For instance, if a company has a store, website, app, and social media profile, said company would be facilitating omnichannel payments by enabling transactions directly through those different entities.
-This is as opposed to, say, having a social media account to link a customer back to the website when the time comes to make a transaction.
+For those unfamiliar with the term, the idea of omnichannel payments is simply that of a company accepting payments in various ways.
+For instance, if a company has a store, website, app, and social media profile, said the company would be facilitating omnichannel payments by enabling transactions directly through those different entities.
+This is as opposed to having a social media account to link a customer back to the website when the time comes to make a transaction.

-Empowering omnichannel payments is entirely feasible for the modern business.
+Empowering omnichannel payments is entirely feasible for modern businesses.
 However, it does require the use of some relevant technologies.

 When we think of mobile payments, it tends to be in the context of apps.
 And to be sure, any modern business looking to bring about omnichannel payments should enable its app to handle direct transactions.
-However, we’re also beginning to see more in the way of payments made through chat systems.
-Our piece on WeChat Pay as “a mobile payment storm from China” delved into this idea.
-Basically, the Tencent mobile app Wechat has sparked a significant trend with its WeChat Pay feature.
+However, we’re also beginning to see more in payments made through chat systems.
+Our post on WeChat Pay as “a mobile payment storm from China” delved into this idea.
+The Tencent mobile app Wechat has sparked a significant trend with its WeChat Pay feature.
 This tool within the app facilitates financial transactions and sets the stage for businesses to engage paying consumers through chats.
-With WeChat Pay — and conceivably even Venmo and the Cash App — companies can interact with customers and receive payments (for goods, services, subscriptions, etc.) directly.
+With WeChat Pay — and conceivably even Venmo and the Cash App — companies can directly interact with customers and receive payments (for goods, services, subscriptions, etc.).

-Blockchain technology is widely associated with bitcoin and other cryptocurrencies.
-But it doesn’t necessarily have to be tied to them to be of use.
-A guide to blockchain uses beyond bitcoin by FXCM covers a variety of alternative applications, including potential use by businesses.
-The guide specifically states that blockchain can be used to facilitate “payments taking place between organizations and their clients,” potentially reducing fees and expediting transactions, although the infrastructure is still not there.
+Blockchain technology is widely associated with Bitcoin and other cryptocurrencies.
+But it doesn’t necessarily have to be tied to them to be useful.
+A guide to blockchain uses beyond Bitcoin by FXCM covers a variety of alternative applications, including potential use by businesses.
+The guide states that blockchain can facilitate “payments taking place between organizations and their clients,” potentially reducing fees and expediting transactions, although the infrastructure is still not there.
 This can be particularly useful for online and app-based transactions.
 A company today can use blockchain tech to make such transactions quicker, cheaper, and more reliable.

 AR & VR

-Finally — and maybe most importantly, in today’s business environment — companies seeking to bring about omnichannel payments also need to embrace social commerce.
+Finally — and maybe most importantly, in today’s business environment — companies seeking to bring about omnichannel payments must also embrace social commerce.
 Two years ago, Retail Dive cited a study on social payments that revealed that some 55% of consumers claim to have made a payment through a social media channel (like Facebook, Instagram, or Pinterest).
 Undoubtedly, that number would only be higher if the same study were conducted today.
 This means that a subtle but significant shift is now in order.
-Rather than using social media to direct customers to their websites or apps, companies now need to invest in social commerce features that enable payment processing within social channels themselves.
+Rather than using social media to direct customers to their websites or apps, companies need to invest in social commerce features that enable payment processing within social channels.

 With these methods and technologies, a modern company can take significant steps toward empowering multichannel payments.
 This, in turn, will likely lead to higher customer satisfaction and more business.